kubemod/kubemod/README.md

 # KubeMod

+- Intercept and modify arbitrary Kubernetes resources on the fly.
+- Customize opaque Helm charts and Kubernetes operators.
+- Develop your own sidecar container injections - no coding required.

+## What is it
-KubeMod is a universal Kubernetes resource mutator.

-It allows you to deploy to Kubernetes declarative rules which perform targeted modifications to specific Kubernetes resources at the time those resources are deployed or updated.
+KubeMod is a Kubernetes operator which applies targeted modifications to specific Kubernetes resources at the time those resources are deployed or updated.

-Essentially, KubeMod is a [Dynamic Admission Control operator](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), which gives you the power of Kubernetes Mutating Webhooks without the need to develop an admission webhook controller from scratch.
+Essentially, KubeMod is a [Dynamic Admission Control operator](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), driven by simple declarative `ModRules` you deploy to your Kubernetes cluster.

 ## Installation

-KubeMod is an implementation of a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

-To install the operator, run:
+To install KubeMod, run:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubemod/kubemod/v0.5.0/bundle.yaml
 ```

-To upgrade the operator, run:
+To upgrade it, run:

 ```bash
 # Delete the kubemod certificate generation job in case kubemod has already been installed.